 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

 A town frozen in time, Mompox embodies the appearance of what many villages looked like during colonial times.
 Founded in 1540, this remote village became an important Spanish trading post.
 Some Spaniards found Mompox to be a haven for keeping gold and other treasure protected from the pirates that pillaged coastal cities like Cartagena, and with this precious metal and the work of skilled artisans from Spain came beautifully crafted artifacts.
-Since then, the town has become famous for its incredible filigree jewelry, which you can learn more about during your tour of this tour in the afternoon.
-While visiting this unique island, journey through the incredible ecological Cienága Pijiño region, exploring the massive lake that is home to a variety of flora and fauna native to the region.
-In the afternoon, take a stroll through this storied town on a guided walking tour.
+Since then, the town has become famous for its incredible filigree jewelry, which you can learn more about during your tour of this town.
+While visiting the largest inland island in Latin America, journey through the beautiful wetlands, exploring the massive lake that is home to a variety of flora and fauna native to the region, with opportunities to birdwatch at sunrise, early morning and sunset.
+In either the morning or the afternoon, you can choose to take a stroll through this storied town on a guided tour beginning with a tuk-tuk ride from Plaza de San Francisco, visiting key landmarks.
+You may also visit a filigree workshop in either the morning or afternoon, witnessing the intricate jewelry artistry that defines Mompox’s renowned craftsmanship.
 With stunning colonial churches, breathtaking nature surrounding the town, and delicious local delights such as capa cheese and butifarra, Mompox is sure to be a highlight of your journey along the magnificent Magdalena River.

 Day 8: Cartagena | Disembark